CherryKitten/CharjaBox/docs/applications/lancache.md

 If you do not run your own DNS server, you can set `lancache_dns_enabled` to `true` and use the integrated DNS server.

+You can also use the variables `lancache_limits_memory`, `lancache_limits_size`, `lancache_limits_age` to set the caches memory use, maximum disk space use and maximum age for cached files respectively.

 If you run your own DNS server, you can get all the domains for the supported CDNs from [here](https://github.com/uklans/cache-domains).
 Redirect those to your CharjaBox IP (and set up a reverse proxy for those domains if not using port 80).

 A simple example setup using BIND and Nginx with the Cache running on `192.168.1.22` on port `6666` could look like this: